-According to the UN projections, world population will rise from 6.8 billion today to 9.1 billion in 2050 that signifies food production has to be raised to feed the one third more mouths.
+According to the UN projections, world population will rise from 6.8 billion today to 9.1 billion in 2050 that signifies food production has to be raised to feed the one-third more mouths.

 And, the agriculture industry is accountable for fulfilling humans’ need for food, energy, and shelter (To a great extent).
 Furthermore, the agriculture industry composes less than 5 percent of the combined GDPs of the world.

-But, there is one more distressing fact revealed by Bureau of labor statistics, employment of agricultural workers is projected to decline 3 percent from 2012 to 2022.
+But, there is one more distressing fact revealed by Bureau of Labor Statistics, employment of agricultural workers is projected to decline 3 percent from 2012 to 2022.

-Why this employment is supposed to reduce?
+Why is this employment supposed to reduce?
 And, what farm owners or farmers would do to sustain the productivity, increase yield and feed additional 2.3 billion people by 2050.

-The only solution to all these problems is Agriculture Modernization that has already started by some of the tech savvy farmers.
+The only solution to all these problems is Agriculture Modernization that has already started by some of the tech-savvy farmers.
 For the next generation agriculture fields, data collected from sensors would become the fertilizer to grow crops.
-It’s really perplexing, but true.
+It’s really perplexing but true.

 IOT is the technology that extends the limit of internet connectivity from digital devices to physical objects.
-It enables the communication between digital devices, objects and other systems.
-The data collected can be shared between person to person, machines to person or machine to machine, and data is stored and managed at cloud.
+It enables the communication between digital devices, objects, and other systems.
+The data collected can be shared between person to person, machines to person or machine to machine, and data is stored and managed at Cloud.